Bran's Voyage Myth Meaning & Symbolism

 The song entered his bones.
 It became a thirst no earthly mead could quench.
 So Bran gathered three companies of nine men each—nine times three, a sacred number—and they launched their sturdy currach into the grey Atlantic.
 For two days and two nights they rowed into the unknown, the world of men fading behind them like a dream.

 Then, on the third day, the sea mist parted.
-They saw it: an island, green and radiant, floating on [the horizon](/myths/the-horizon “Myth from Various culture.”/).
+They saw it: an island, green and radiant, floating on the horizon.
 As they drew near, the woman who had sung to Bran stood on the shore, but now she was not alone.
-With her were many women, each more beautiful than the last, and their laughter was the music of [the silver branch](/myths/the-silver-branch “Myth from Celtic culture.”/) made flesh.
+With her were many women, each more beautiful than the last, and their laughter was the music of the silver branch made flesh.
 They welcomed the voyagers with open arms, and led them into a hall where feasting knew no end.
 Time ceased its cruel march.
 A day was a year, a year a moment.
-In <abbr title=“The “Land of Women,” a paradisiacal Otherworld island in Irish myth”>Tír na mBan, there was no illness, no conflict, no shadow of [death](/myths/death “Myth from Tarot culture.”/)—only the eternal, blissful present.
+In <abbr title="The "Land of Women," a paradisiacal Otherworld island in Irish myth">TĂr na mBan, there was no illness, no conflict, no shadow of death—only the eternal, blissful present.

 Centuries flowed like a gentle stream.
 Yet, in the heart of one of Bran’s men, a seed of homesickness took root.
 His name was Nechtan.
 He began to speak of Ireland, of the familiar hills and the smell of peat smoke.
 He pleaded to return, just for a day, to see the old shores.
 The women of the island warned them gravely: “If your feet touch the soil of the land you once knew, you will be subject to all the years you have evaded.
 They will fall upon you in an instant.”